patricksardinha/PortfolioRAG/README.md

 npm install

 # Place your CV
-# Copy your CV in PDF format to src/data/documents/cv.pdf
+# Copy your CV in PDF format to src/data/documents/cv.pdf or .txt

 # Generate RAG index
 npm run build-index